harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 }
 ```

-- This workaround works because consteval
+- This workaround works because consteval functions require constant expressions arguments.
+Therefore, if the return value of a constexpr